nghaffar21/nghaffar21/README.md

-I am Nima Ghaffarzadeh, Computer Science student and Web developer.
-My github includes various repositories that contain projects from various fields.
-These repositories are the results of me playing around with different subjects, such as Game Development, Machine Learning, Blockchain Development, etc. At the end of this playing around I got the realization that my favorite branch is Web Development, and hence I put most of my time and focus on programming web.
+I am Nima, Computer Science student and Web developer.
+My github includes various repositories that have projects from various fields.
+These repositories are the results of me playing around with different subjects, such as Game Development, Machine Learning, Blockchain Development, etc. At the end of this playing around I found out that my favorite branch is Web Development, so I put most of my time and focus on programming web.

-My project subjects are:
+My projects are of the following types:

 - Web Development
 - Blockchain Development